Luke460/steering-wheel-master/readme.md

 **NOTE:**
  - Keep in mind that every steering wheel is different, you may need to find the perfect settings for your own device!
+ - Some ***linear lut generation*** presets are available in the dedicated section below.
+ - The in-game **FFB gain** must be set to 100% and the **minimum FFB** must be set to 0%.
- - If you are using a high level steering wheel, you probably will not get any benefit by using this application, as its behavior will already be linear and without any dead zone.
+ - If you are using a high level steering wheel, you probably will not get any benefit by using this application, as its behavior will already be linear, silent and without any dead zone.

  **IN GENERAL:**
  - Lower values of ***aggregation order*** makes your force feedback correction more precise, while higher values makes your force feedback smoother.